Instrumentation and Accelerators

 • develop the physical principles of new methods of acceleration and control of charged particle beams (ESSvSB+, AWAKE, CLIC, Muon collider)

-• design, manufacture and test of components for various instruments and particle accelerators (ESS, HL-LHC, FREIA and SAGA instruments);
+• design, manufacture and test of components for various instruments and particle accelerators (ESS, HL-LHC, FREIA and SAGA neutron instruments);

 cryomodule